sanyuan0v0/fastapi_vue3_admin/README.en.md

 ## 📘 Project Introduction

 **Fastapi-Vue3-Admin** is a **fully open-source, highly modular, and technologically advanced modern rapid development platform**, designed to help developers efficiently build high-quality enterprise-level middle and back-office systems.
-This project adopts a **front-end and back-end decoupled architecture**, integrating the Python backend framework `FastAPI` and the mainstream frontend framework `Vue3`, combined with `UniApp` to achieve unified multi-terminal development, providing an all-in-one, out-of-the-box development experience.
+This project adopts a **front-end and back-end decoupled architecture**, integrating the Python backend framework `FastAPI` and the mainstream frontend framework `Vue3` to achieve unified multi-terminal development, providing an all-in-one, out-of-the-box development experience.

 > **Design Philosophy**: Centered around modularity and loose coupling, it aims to offer rich functional modules, simple and easy-to-use interfaces, comprehensive development documentation, and convenient maintenance methods.
 By leveraging a unified framework and components, it reduces technology selection costs, follows development specifications and design patterns, builds a robust code layering model, and is equipped with comprehensive localized Chinese support—specifically tailored for team and enterprise development scenarios.